 The model's structure can be thought of as occurring along two dimensions: visible structure that pertains to the equations that define relationships between variables (viewable as a flowchart in Vensim) and behind-the-scenes structure that consists of arrays and their elements, which contain data and are acted on by the equations.
 For example, the transportation sector's visible structure consists of policies (such as a fuel economy standard), input data (such as the BAU cargo distance traveled- that is, passenger-miles or freight ton-miles), and calculated values, such as the quantities of fuels used by the vehicle fleet.
 The arrays in the behind-the-scenes structure of the transportation sector consist of vehicle categories (light-duty vehicles (LDVs), heavy-duty vehicles (HDVs), aircraft, rail, ships, and motorbikes), cargo types (passengers or freight), and fuel types (petroleum gasoline, petroleum diesel, electricity, etc.).
 The model generally will perform a separate set of calculations, based on a separate set of input data, for every combination of array elements.
 For example, the model will calculate different fuel economies for passenger HDVs, freight HDVs, passenger aircraft, freight aircraft, and so forth.

 In Vensim, an array variable is called a "subscripted variable," a single dimension of an array is called a "subscript," and the possible values an array dimension may take are called "subscript elements."
-For example, the variable called "Fleet Aggregate Fuel Use[vehicle type, cargo type]" is a subscripted variable, "vehicle type" and "cargo type" are each subscripts, and the "vehicle type" subscript has the elements "LDVs," "HDVs," "aircraft," "rail," "ships," and "motorbikes."
+For example, the variable called "Fleet Avg Fuel Economy[vehicle type, cargo type, vehicle technology]" is a subscripted variable, "vehicle type," "cargo type," and "vehicle technology" are all subscripts, and the "vehicle type" subscript has the elements "LDVs," "HDVs," "aircraft," "rail," "ships," and "motorbikes."
 Almost every variable in the EPS is subscripted.

 The following diagram shows the major pieces of the model, and the arrows denote the order of calculation, not the flow of energy.
 For example, the amount of electricity required is calculated in the sectors that can consume electricity (Industry, Buildings, Transportation, District Heat, Hydrogen Supply, Geoengineering), and then this result is fed into the Electricity Sector, which determines how to generate the necessary quantity of electricity.